An official companion book to From Our Own Correspondent, BBC Radio 4's flagship foreign affairs programme.

-Themed by continent and region, From Our Own Correspondent brings together the most compelling stories of the past ten years.
-It is a perfect primer for the understanding of the modern world.
+With dispatches from every continent, this compilation of pieces written for From Our Own Correspondent brings together in one volume the most compelling stories of the past ten years.
+It is a perfect primer for understanding the modern world.

 Polly Hope was born in London in 1972 and attended the University of London's School of Oriental and African Studies (SOAS).
 She has produced Radio 4 documentaries from Venezuela, Cuba, Taiwan, Mexico and the USA.
 For over a decade she has worked with the team producing From Our Own Correspondent.